lorin/epidemic-register/README.md

 # Beating the CAP theorem: the epidemic register
 ## Or: fun with TLA+ and Alloy

-*Note: This is currently a work in progress.*
+*Note: This is a work in progress.*

 The CAP theorem, originally conjectured by Eric Brewer, claims that distributed data structures cannot have all three of the following properties: